-The business litigation group at Maya Murphy, P.C. frequently advises parties on the rights and remedies available to them by virtue of a landlord/tenant relationship in the context of business.
+The Business Litigation Group at Maya Murphy frequently advises parties on the rights and remedies available to them by virtue of a landlord/tenant relationship in the context of business.
 Our attorneys are experienced in the negotiating, drafting, and enforcement of commercial leases and the rights contained therein, from the duty to deliver possession to the covenant of quiet enjoyment.

 Where warranted, we litigate matters arising from a breach of contractual obligations, evictions, and actions for monetary damages.
-Before you enter into a commercial lease – or upon the discovery of any dispute related thereto – our business litigation group at Maya Murphy, P.C. stands ready to provide sound advice.
+Before you enter into a commercial lease – or upon the discovery of any dispute related thereto – our Business Litigation Group at Maya Murphy stands ready to provide sound advice.

 Real Estate Disputes

-At Maya Murphy, P.C., we have advised numerous clients on matters related to their status as homeowners: from the quiet enjoyment of their property to the interpretation and enforcement of real estate covenants, easements, and contracts for sale.
-Viewing litigation in these circumstances as the least preferable option, our creative, experienced attorneys will consult with you regarding any property-related dispute, advise regarding the viable claims and defenses under the circumstances, and advocate on your behalf to a neighbor, seller, or purchaser of your property – all in a manner intended to protect your legal rights and minimize conflict where possible.
+At Maya Murphy, we have advised numerous clients on matters related to their status as homeowners: from the quiet enjoyment of their property to the interpretation and enforcement of real estate covenants, easements, and contracts for sale.
+As litigation in these circumstances is the least preferable option, our creative, experienced attorneys will consult with you regarding any property-related dispute, advise regarding the viable claims and defenses under the circumstances, and advocate on your behalf – all in a manner intended to protect your legal rights and minimize conflict where possible.

-At Maya Murphy, P.C., we are proud to have one of the most distinguished and successful employment law practices of any firm in the region.
-Described in more detail elsewhere on this website, our employment law group stands ready to aggressively and comprehensively protect and advance the claims and defenses of our clients with the context of the employment relationship.
+At Maya Murphy, we are proud to have one of the most distinguished and successful employment law practices of any firm in the region.
+Described in more detail elsewhere on this website, our Employment Law Group stands ready to aggressively and comprehensively protect and advance the claims and defenses of our clients with the context of the employment relationship.
 We routinely handle matters on behalf of both employees and employers, including those related to: